What is GigE Vision?

 - Making it simpler to implement applications on widely available Ethernet network elements, such as switches, network interface chips/cards, and Cat-5/6 or fiber cabling; and

 - Delivering a standardized environment for the delivery of new-generation, networked video applications based on switched Ethernet architectures.

 What is Pleora’s role?

-Pleora’s frame grabbers and embedded video interface hardware are GigE Vision compliant, and the company plays a leadership role in GigE Vision standards activities.
+Pleora’s frame grabbers and embedded solutions are GigE Vision compliant, and the company plays a leadership role in GigE Vision standards activities.
 We co-founded the GigE Vision initiative in 2003, our representative serves as Vice-Chair of the AIA GigE Vision Standard Committee, and we make significant contributions to the AIA GigE Vision Technical Committee.
-In addition, George Chamberlain, Pleora’s President, provides stewardship for the standard as a member of the AIA Board of Directors, and as co-chair of the Future Standards Forum.
+Our representatives serve as Vice-Chair of the AIA GigE Vision Technical Committee and provide stewardship as a member of the AIA Board of Directors.

 How is GigE Vision related to GenICam and USB3 Vision?